nodejs/node/doc/api/http.md

 By default the `encoding` is `'utf8'`. `callback` will be called when this chunk of data is flushed.

-*Note*: This is the raw HTTP body and has nothing to do with higher-level multi-part body encodings that may be used.
+This is the raw HTTP body and has nothing to do with higher-level multi-part body encodings that may be used.

 The first time [`response.write()`][] is called, it will send the buffered header information and the first chunk of the body to the client.
 The second